-CONTAMINANTS THAT MAY BE PRESENT IN SOURCE WATER INCLUDE: such as viruses and bacteria, which may come from sewage treatment plants, septic systems, Contaminants agricultural livestock operations, and wildlife. such as salts and metals, which can be naturally-occurring or result from urban stormwater Inorganic runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or Contaminants Pesticides and which may come from a variety of sources, such as agriculture, urban storm water runoff, and Herbicides residential uses.
-Organic including synthetic and volatile organic chemicals, which are by-products of industrial Chemical processes and petroleum production, and can also come from gas stations, urban stormwater Contaminants runoff, and septic systems.
-Radioactive which can be naturally occurring or be the result of oil and gas production and mining Contaminants activities.
+CONTAMINANTS THAT MAY BE PRESENT IN SOURCE WATER INCLUDE: Microbial Contaminants such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife.
+Inorganic Contaminants such as salts and metals, which can be naturally-occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming.
+Pesticides and Herbicides which may come from a variety of sources, such as agriculture, urban storm water runoff, and residential uses.
+Organic Chemical Contaminants including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, and septic systems.
+Radioactive Contaminants which can be naturally occurring or be the result of oil and gas production and mining activities.